graphql-python/graphene-django/docs/settings.rst

 ``DJANGO_CHOICE_FIELD_ENUM_CUSTOM_NAME``
 --------------------------------------

-Set to a function that takes the Django choice field and returns a string to completely customise the naming for the Enum type.
+Define the path of a function that takes the Django choice field and returns a string to completely customise the naming for the Enum type.

 If set to a function then the ``DJANGO_CHOICE_FIELD_ENUM_V3_NAMING`` setting is ignored.